 What to do after propagating mint?

-The cuttings should spend their first winter under cover (under a cloche, in a greenhouse, or conservatory) before being transplanted outdoors.
-You can plant them in the garden the following spring, once the soil has warmed (around 10°C) and there is no risk of frost.
+The cuttings should spend their first winter sheltered (under a cold frame, in a greenhouse, or conservatory) before being transplanted into the ground.
+You can plant them in the garden from the following spring, when the soil has warmed (around 10°C) and there is no more risk of frost.

 Good to know: mint grows quite quickly and can even become invasive!
-If you plan to plant your new mint outdoors, choose the location carefully.
-An isolated corner of the garden, a dedicated bed, or a buried pot are ideal solutions.
+If you want to plant your new young plants in the ground, choose the planting location carefully.
+The ideal is an isolated corner of the garden, a dedicated bed, or using a buried pot.

-You can also choose to keep mint plants in pots (repot when the plant becomes root-bound, for example).
-Remember to water regularly, avoiding standing water in the saucer, which could cause root rot (empty it after 15 minutes).
+You can also choose to keep mint plants in pots (repot when the plant seems cramped, for example, if its roots are coming out of the pot's drainage holes).
+Remember to water regularly, without leaving stagnant water in the saucer, which could rot the roots (empty it after 15 minutes).

 If your mint stem turns black, the cause is likely overwatering.